maratbakirov/outlooktfsconnector/readme.md

 ## option two

-download the binaries.zip and unzip them
+download the binaries.zip and unzip them into a folder "folder".

+it is recommended to open powershell and run this command:

+get-childitem "folder" | unblock-file

+(see https://winaero.com/blog/how-to-unblock-files-downloaded-from-internet-in-windows-10/ for more detailed explanation)

 download the OutlookTfsConnectorRegistrationTool.exe and run it